 You are likely still a tax resident elsewhere until you cancel that status

 Becoming an automatic tax resident in Georgia, does not mean you have automatically renounced your tax status in your previous country.
-You would have to take action to do so.
+In some countires, you would have to take action to do so.
 There is normally a deadline, after each tax year ends, in order to revoke previous tax status.
 So it’s worth urgently checking that deadline before you get caught being taxed in two countries.

 For countries like the USA, you are not able to revoke your tax status but are able to benefit from certain expat tax rules.
 Contact your USA tax adviser for help on this.